pypa/pip/docs/html/reference/build-system/index.md

 <!-- prettier-ignore-start -->
 [`pyproject.toml` based](pyproject-toml)
-: Standards-backed interface, that has build isolation and explicit declaration of build dependencies.
+: Standards-backed interface, that has explicit declaration and management of build dependencies.

 [`setup.py` based](setup-py)
 : Legacy interface, that we're working to migrate users away from.
-Has no build isolation and no good mechanisms to declare build dependencies.
+Has no good mechanisms to declare build dependencies.
 <!-- prettier-ignore-end -->

 Details on the individual interfaces can be found on their dedicated pages, linked above.
-This document covers the nuances around which build system interface pip will use for a project, as well as details that apply all the build system interfaces that pip may use.
+This document covers the nuances around which build system interface pip will use for a project, as well as details that apply to all the build system interfaces that pip may use.

 ## Determining which build system interface is used